-Larger scale vegetation works would be required to establish good views of the Ambrose Lane and Cherry Tree Lane bridges and would require a contractor.
+Larger scale vegetation works would be required to establish good views of the Cherry Tree Lane bridge and would require a contractor.
 This will also encourage greater ground flora, diversifying the habitat of this section of the route.
-Note that responsibility for the bridge structures is with Hertfordshire Highways.

 The Millennium Site is used as a picnic site and complements the leisurely use of the Nickey Line, however visibility into this area is poor and can easily be missed by users of the route.
 Cutting back the vegetation at the westernmost entrance would be an easy and effective way to improve its visibility.